newrelic/nr1-slo-r/README.md

 Visit [https://one.newrelic.com/?nerdpacks=local](https://one.newrelic.com/?nerdpacks=local), navigate to the Nerdpack, and :sparkles:

 ## Deploying this Nerdpack

-> Include the necessary steps to deploy your app.
-Generally, you shouldn't need to change any of these steps.

 Open a command prompt in the nerdpack's directory and run the following commands.